YZhang469/UPenn-RMSTADD/README.txt

 ./function/:
   A subfolder containing a file "estBeta.r" which calls the estimating function "estBeta()".
 The files in both "./application" and "./simulation" folders source this file.

+./results/:
+  A subfolder containing all simulation and data analysis results.

 ./simulation/:
   A subfolder containing all scripts for simulation studies reported in the manuscript (Section 4) and in the supplementary material (Appendix B).
   * sim.r: An R script that performs the main simulation study (Table 1).